SarcevicAntonio/SarcevicAntonio/README.md

 Pronouns: He/Him

-Loves to program in Svelte with TypeScript and plain CSS.
+Loves to program User Interfaces in Svelte with TypeScript and plain CSS.

+Enjoys designing User Interfaces with Figma.

-Also enjoys working with Web Components, Angular, Figma, Docker and GitlabCI.
+Has professional experience with with Angular, Docker and GitlabCI.

+Dabbled with Web Components, Vue, NodeJS, Python, Ruby on Rails and Java.

+Working as a web developer at Clancy.Digital from Münster since 2022/4.

-Working as a web developer at Westphalia DataLab in Münster since 2019/3.
+Worked as a web developer at Westphalia DataLab in Münster from 2019/3 - 2022/3.

 Studies Informatics (M. Sc.) at the FH Münster since 2020.

 Earned a Bachelor of Science degree in Media and Communications Informatics.

 [Read more on sarcevic.dev!](https://www.sarcevic.dev/)